Dateline: Courseulles-sur-Mer, France:

 The trip began in London, at the Churchill War Rooms, and HMS Belfast, and we also toured Bletchley Park where mathematician Alan Turing helped invent the computer that cracked the secret codes of the German Enigma machines.

 Our tour continued south with a night in Portsmouth, where the Queen and Canada’s Prime Minister Justin Trudeau joined U.S. President Donald Trump and British PM Theresa May at the official U.K. D-Day 75 ceremony.
 We got to see the rehearsals and security preparations only: the actual event was the next day, when we departed on a six-hour ferry crossing of the English Channel, to “land” in France on the eve of D-Day.
-We attended the official Canadian D-Day ceremony the next day on June 6 at Juno Beach, but I will write more about that in the coming days.
+We attended the official Canadian D-Day ceremony the next day on June 6 at Juno Beach.

 After that, it was a daylong road trip in the back of a vintage American army truck taking us to landmarks that are meaningful to the Canadian army regiments who struggled to oust the German defenders here during the months of June-August 1944.